 Liver Cleanse Herb Stacking

 When you combine some or all of these herbs, you can get the benefits of all of them.
-Global Healing Center's Livatrex® combines all nine of these herbs into one liver support formula.
+Global Healing's Livatrex® combines all nine of these herbs into one liver support formula.

 Livatrex naturally detoxifies, flushes, and purges the liver of fatty deposits, build-up, and other impurities.
 If you need advanced herbal support for your liver, consider this enhanced Raw Herbal Extract™ today!